 What skills will your students need in 2030?

-Let’s look ahead five years, when your current cohorts will have left school and forging their paths in higher education and the workplace.
-The common question here is: what skills do they need to have?
+Let’s look ahead five years, when your current cohorts will have left school and be forging their paths in higher education and the workplace.
+The common question here is: what skills do they need?

 It’s a vital question, but I think it needs to go even further.
 Skills – singular learned abilities – are important by themselves, but they are also pivotal elements of the concept of a ‘competency’.
 Competence, in short, is a broader ability that includes a combination of skills, knowledge and behaviours.
 In the workplace, all three elements are equally crucial – and that’s why I think it’s the comprehensive ‘competency’ that education should be aiming to build.